18 Sights in Syracuse, Italy (with Map and Images)

 Arsenale greco

-The Greek arsenal of Syracuse is a part of the small port, called Lakkios, where boats were once manufactured and repaired.
-To facilitate the work, they could be pulled ashore when they suffered breakdowns or to be able to renovate the hulls.
+The Greek arsenal of Syracuse is a part of the small port, called Lakkios, where boats were built and repaired in ancient times.
+To facilitate the work, they could be pulled ashore when they suffered breakdowns or to be able to restructure the hulls.

 Wikipedia: Arsenale greco di Siracusa (IT)